berissamuyizere/AsynchronousFunctions/README.md

 # AsynchronousFunctions

-Tis repository contations questions  on asynchronous functions
+This repository contations questions  on asynchronous functions